 I’m back from break, unfortunately, and currently missing the 80-degree weather Orlando was serving before I left.
 Break was fun and I do intend to recap, but I’m backtracking a few weeks, to a brunch date I had with my friend Crystal.
 After the infamous Ceiling is the Roof win against Duke, we decided to finish celebrating with a Sunday brunch.

 The weather was quite lovely so we embraced healthy living and walked over to Carrboro.
 Originally our plan was to grab a bite at a beloved local diner, Elmo’s.
 However, we discovered the wait would be approximately an hour, so we politely declined a spot on the waitlist.
 Our bellies were not having it!
 We weighed our options, evaluated our budgets, and decided to take a peek inside Tandem, a restaurant neither of us had tried before.

 It turned out to be a cute little restaurant, providing an intimate and warm vibe and wonderful natural lighting.
 Not to forget a menu that had me going back and forth over which options to choose. *whispers * The Salmon Eggs Benedict is to die for!

 Brunch Chats About the Real World

 During our meal together, we found ourselves discussing the growth of our friendship, break plans, and romances.
-Of course we drifted into post graduation talk and where we want to be geographically, financially, professionally, and personally.
+Of course we drifted into post-graduation talk and where we want to be geographically, financially, professionally, and personally.
 Crystal and I want similar things in life, yet we intend to pursue different paths to achieve them.
-While we both would like to work outside of the country, she sees herself in a place with a large black population , and I would like move across the pond to a European country.
+While we both would like to work outside of the country, she sees herself in a place with a large black population, and I would like to move across the pond to a European country.
 However, we do share the commonality of our families believing we should stay stateside for safety reasons.